amirkeren/bluemix-lab2/README.md

 }
 ```

-3. Note that the changes are auto-saved but in order to publish them you will need to click the "Make it Live" button on the bottom right
+Note that the changes are auto-saved but not live.
+In order to publish them you will need to click the "Make it Live" button on the bottom right

 # Creating the sequence